jiehanzheng/peddie_communityservice/README.md

 Our Setup
 ---------

-At The Peddie School, faculty members in charge provide information of all the communities and shifts available under each community.
+At The Peddie School, faculty members in charge provide information of committees, and shifts available under each committee.
 This information was defined in [db/seeds.rb](https://github.com/jiehanzheng/peddie_communityservice/blob/master/db/seeds.rb).
 We populate the production database using `seeds.rb`.

 Students are to sign up within certain DateTime ranges, defined in [config/settings.yml](https://github.com/jiehanzheng/peddie_communityservice/blob/master/config/settings.yml) as `phases`, accessed through the `Phase` model, and by specifying `graduation_years`, it is possible to automatically reject all underclassmen on a certain day, and to allow seniors to sign up before everyone else.
 Phases feature also enables the school administration to open up the system automatically for student signups when it passes certain `start_date` and let it freeze automatically after some `end_date`.
 The `policy` feature allows the school administration to limit the maximum number of shifts a student can sign up for.